Leveling up ad monetization: Introducing support for device-level revenue data from MAX by AppLovin

 Proposed regulations surrounding data breaches primarily relate to the notification policies of companies that have been breached.
 Data breaches which may pose a risk to individuals must be notified to the Data Processing Addendum (DPA) within 72 hours and to affected individuals without undue delay.

-10. Will the GDPR set up a one-stop-shop for data privacy regulation?
+10. Will the GDPR set up a one-stop shop for data privacy regulation?

 The discussions surrounding the one-stop-shop principle are among the most highly debated and are still unclear as the standing positions are highly varied.
 The Commission text has a fairly simple and concise ruling in favor of the principle, the Parliament also promotes a lead DPA and adds more involvement from other concerned DPAs, the Council’s view waters down the ability of the lead DPA even further.
-A more in-depth analysis of the one-stop-shop policy debate can be found here.

 GDPR FAQS for Singular Users